 These graphs show trends in the Proficiency Rate for Federal Accountability over the last three years.
 The data includes the results of students taking both the New Jersey Student Learning Assessment (NJSLA) and the DLM alternate assessment.
 The Proficiency Rate for Federal Accountability measures is the percentage of students that met or exceeded expectations on the assessments (NJSLA or DLM) with an adjustment made if the participation rate is below 95% to ensure reporting on at least 95% of students.
 NJSLA results for 2018-19 include only students in grades 3 through 10.
 Students that were enrolled for less than half a school year are excluded from performance results.
 The table below provides participation rates, proficiency rates, annual targets and status in meeting the targets, and statewide proficiency rates.

-Important note for 2020-21: Due to the cancellation of statewide assessments in 2019-20 and 2020-21 and federal waivers as a result of the COVID-19 pandemic, statewide assessment results are not available for the 2019-20 and 2020-21 school years.
+Important note for 2020-21: Due to the cancellation of statewide assessments in 2019-20 and 2020-21 aschool years.